Sith: Ideology

-Sith philosophy lionized conflict as a catalyst for growth and as a tool for purging the weak, disloyal, and undisciplined.
-Sith academies were structured with rules, lectures, and classes, with an underlying "kill or be killed" mentality amongst the apprentices.
-Sith emphasize "survival of the fittest" and view restraint as a weakness.
+Sith philosophy values conflict as a catalyst for growth and as a means to purging the weak, disloyal, and undisciplined.
+Sith emphasize the maxims, "because we feel like it" and "survival of the fittest" and view restraint as a weakness.
 Members adhere to master morality, are characterized by the desire to seize power by any means necessary, leveraging force (both physical and supernatural), social maneuvering, and political cunning to their advantage.
-The Sith cultivate a connection to the dark side of the Force, which provides them with easy access to superhuman power and arcane knowledge; however, the trade-off is the severe cost of adopting a dark triad personality that corrodes their basic capacity for empathy, kindness, and love.

 Throughout Star Wars media and in popular culture, the Sith are infamous as the dualistic antagonists to the Jedi, an affiliation of altruistic warriors who strive to use their own martial training and connection to the "light side" of the Force to promote peace and the common welfare throughout the galaxy.
-The Sith have a philosophical framework that "justifies" their ruthless and self-serving actions, but their agenda are considered appalling by society in general, and the Jedi who actively oppose them.
-To counteract the Jedi's benevolent influence, the Sith were responsible for secretly instigating many small regional conflicts as part of their larger plan to destabilize the Republic and eventually take control of the galaxy.
-Hiding in the shadows, their fingerprints are everywhere, in every conflict in the galaxy, and their subversive influence reaches far and wide.
+To counteract the Jedi's benevolent influence, the Sith instigate both large and small-scale conflicts as part of their larger plan to destabilize the Republic and eventually take control of the galaxy.